AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 This will mean that Globus has scheduled the transfer and will coordinate the two endpoints involved.
 The transfer is “set and forget” and will automatically resume after any network failure.
 You will receive an email notification to your Globus account email address when it is complete.

 Click on the “View details” link to see the transfer status.
-You will need to do this quickly if you’re only transferring a small file and want to see the transfer in progress, otherwise it will have completed before you view the status page, which will look something like this:
+You will need to do this quickly if you're only transferring a small file and want to see the transfer in progress, otherwise it will have completed before you view the status page, which will look something like this:

 <img src="resources/globus_transfer_details.png" alt="Globus Transfer Details" width="1000"/>